How to Upcycle Political Yard Signs into Halloween Tombstones

 When it comes to outdoor Halloween decorations: Original stands out.

-Turning those old political yard signs into Halloween tombstones allows you to create original Halloween decorations because you can customize the tombstones however you like.
+Turning those old political yard signs into DIY Halloween tombstones allows you to create original Halloween decorations because you can customize the tombstones however you like.

 1. Remove the ground stake by pulling it out from underneath the sign.